 Since we log everything in the system, we selected Datadog because it offers the most flexibility for working with different logging sources, including the Web app, cloud functions, IDE plugins, and web workers.

 Datadog also offers a wide range of visibility tools in production, including the logs infrastructure.
 This means that we can search through the logs and create dashboards on top of it - classifying them based on severity and we monitor our production environment and see how our users are interacting with Swimm’s app.

-At Swimm, we use Heap as an event-based analytics tool.
-Heap helps us auto-track events and understand who our customers are and how and why our customers are using Swimm.
-Developers also use Heap as a complementary tool (along with Datadog and Sentry) to investigate bugs that occur in Swimm’s app - so we can get a more complete picture of what’s going on.
+At Swimm, we use Amplitude as an event-based analytics tool.
+Amplitude helps us auto-track events and understand who our customers are and how and why our customers are using Swimm.
+Our developers also use Amplitude as a complementary tool (along with Datadog and Sentry) to investigate bugs that occur in Swimm’s app - so we can get a complete picture of what’s going on.

-We also use Heap to assess the performance of Swimm’s app and track user interactions.
-We’re also usually running numerous experiments too, and Heap is useful for this.
+Amplitude assesses the performance of Swimm’s app and track user interactions.
+We’re also usually running numerous experiments too, and Amplitude is useful for this as well.

 Figma’s design system is also robust.
 If you want to change something, it’s a one-button click making it very easy to change the UI and automatically update all of our Swimm mockups.

-If you are interested in learning about Swimm's documentation devtool - to create and edit docs that are coupled with your code, auto-synced, and fully integrated into your workflow -sign up for Swimm's free beta and/or request to see a demo.
+If you are interested in learning about Swimm's documentation Devtool - to create and edit docs that are coupled with your code, Auto-synced, and fully integrated into your workflow -sign up for our free product demo and see Swimm in action up close.